 Kite Beach (Plot 28)

-This spot is a long stretch of up to 5 km.
-The water here is favourable in that there are sections where it’s flat, wavy and has deep lagoons.
+This is a long stretch of up to 5 km and works for all seasons. .
+The water here is favourable as there are sections where it is flat, wavy and has deep lagoons.
 It’s also a popular spot and accommodates a large number of tourists.
-It’s also an ideal spot for beginners but experienced surfers can also have a good time here.
+It’s ideal for beginners but experienced surfers can also have a good time here.
 This beach has clear water which offers wonderful views of coral life.
-It works for all seasons.

 Co-ordinates: -3.358518, 40.002272

-This spot is ideal for seasoned surfers and it’s best to visit during the Kuzi season.
+This spot is ideal for seasoned surfers and it is best to visit during the Kuzi season.
 It’s described as having a world-class wave-riding experience.
 This kite surfing area is about 20 minutes from Watamu town and makes for good exploration.

 Co-ordinates: -3.237721, 40.132563